domapic/domapic-base/README.md

 Consult [all available error constructors](lib/bases/core/Errors.js) and its correspondences with html errors.

 In addition to error constructors, three methods are provided in the `errors` object.
-This methods are used internally by domapic-microservice in order to map the returned errors to HTML errors and viceversa:
+These methods are used internally by _domapic-microservice_ in order to map the returned errors to HTML errors and viceversa:

 * `isControlled` - Allows to know if error has been created with a custom error constructor